evanliu3594/PM2.5-attr-mort/README.md

 2. Replace the sample data in `./Data/` with your customized ones:
 !!Attention: Data  Structure Must Be Kept!!

-    - for China estimation, you'll need to customize:
+    - for China's estimation, you'll need to customize:
         - the `FID_information`, which stores the coordination and geophysical information of each grid cell
         - the `Grid_PM.csv`, which stores the annual-average PM concentrations (by column) of each grid cell
         - the `Grid_Pop.csv`, which stores the population size (by column) of each grid cell